 No. Eczema is a chronic inflammatory skin condition, while athlete’s foot is a fungal infection of the skin.

-Although athlete’s foot and eczema can both affect the skin of the feet, they are two very different conditions.
+Although athlete’s foot and eczema can both affect the skin of the feet, they are two different conditions.

 Athlete’s foot is a fungal infection that can be transmitted through direct skin contact or contact with skin flakes, often in public pools and changing rooms.